Gravitational wave propagation in generalized hybrid metric-Palatini gravity: Conclusions

 \section{Conclusions}

-In this work we have analyzed the propagation modes and polarization states of gravitational waves in the hybrid metric-Palatini theory of gravity in its scalar-tensor representation both from the linearization and Newman-Penrose formalisms.
+In this work we have analyzed the propagation modes and polarization states of gravitational waves in the GHMPG in its scalar-tensor representation both from the linearization and Newman-Penrose formalisms.
 Furthermore, we have analyzed the results in light of recent outcomes from a cosmological perspective \cite{Rosa:2024pzo}, in an attempt to qualify the falsifiability of the theory.

-In the linearization formalism, we found that the theory exhibits massless tensor modes that uncouple from the other degrees of freedom in the transverse-traceless gauge, and two generally massive scalar modes that decouple from each other, but their intertwined relation corresponds to a single degree of freedom, despite being able to excite up to two scalar polarization states, namely the longitudinal and the breathing modes.
+In the linearization formalism, we found that the theory exhibits massless tensor modes that uncouple from the other degrees of freedom in the TT-gauge, and two generally massive scalar modes that decouple from each other, but their intertwined relation corresponds to a single degree of freedom, despite being able to excite up to two scalar polarization states, namely the longitudinal and the breathing modes.
 We found that the masses of the scalar modes depend on the background values of the potential $V$ and its partial derivatives, implying that one can always fine-tune the potential to eliminate the masses of the scalar modes and obtain a speed of propagation equal to the speed of light.

 Moreover, to account for the massive scalar modes, we have resorted to an adaptation of the Eardley-Lee-Lightman formalism which is built from the Newman-Penrose formalism, since the former originally was valid only for nearly null plane gravitational waves.
-Through this analysis, we have found that, at the linear level, the hybrid metric-Palatini gravity presents the same tensor modes as GR, although the $+$ polarization mode exhibits a sort of squeezing behavior, and that the breathing and longitudinal modes are excited by a single degree of freedom, in agreement with the results from the linearization method.
-We recall that in modified gravity theories the 00-component of the perturbed metric field needs not to be nonvanishing as it is encompassed in the Bardeen gauge invariant scalars and is associated with the longitudinal polarisation mode \cite{Dong:2025ddi}, despite the TT-gauge being applied to the $ij$-components subspace.
+Through this analysis, we have found that, at the linear level, the GHMPG presents the same tensor modes as GR, although the $+$ polarization mode exhibits a sort of squeezing behavior, and that the breathing and longitudinal modes are excited by a single degree of freedom, in agreement with the results from the linearization method.
+We recall that in modified gravity theories the 00-component of the perturbed metric field needs not to be nonvanishing as it is encompassed in the Bardeen gauge invariant scalars and is associated with the longitudinal polarization mode \cite{Dong:2025ddi}, despite the TT-gauge being applied to the $ij$-components subspace.